-Type Code Analog Communication L-T-P Credits Marks PE BTEC-T-PE-056 Analog Communication 3-0-0 3 100
+Type Code Embedded System Design L-T-P Credits Marks OE BTEC-T-OE-049 Embedded System Design 3-0-0 3 100

-Objectives The objective of this course is to study electronic communication systems, modulation techniques, digital transmission of analog signal, random variables, sources of noise and noise in Amplitude and Frequency modulation.
-Pre-Requisites Basic knowledge of signals and systems, trigonometry, and probability theory is required.
+Objectives The objective of this course is to study the components, programming, integration, and life cycle management of hardware & firmware to design & develop embedded systems for real-world applications.
+Pre-Requisites Knowledge of microprocessor & microcontrollers, basic electronics, digital electronic circuits and operating systems is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.